spamegg1/Epp-Discrete-Math-5th-solutions/README.md

 ### Compiling locally

-You don't need to do this for contributing, Github actions will take care of it for you on pull requests.
+You don't need to do this for contributing, Github Actions will take care of it for you on pull requests.

 But if you are compiling locally, you'll need: